 Turn from the cathedral southward, enter the street opposite that by which you entered the plaza, pass by the President's palace and the post-office, and you come to a museum of antiquities.
 In the centre of its court lies a huge, round, red granite stone, twelve feet in diameter, four feet high.
-This stone is covered with amorphous figures, and is deep stained as if with blood.
-Where the cathedral stands, a teocallis stood-five terraces, and two hundred feet high.
-By a fivefold series of stairs in one corner, and fivefold circuit of the mound, the teocallis was mounted.
+This stone is covered with amorphous figures, and is deep stanted as if with blood.
+Where the cathedral stands, a teocallis atood-five terraces, and two hundred feet high.
+By a fivefold series of states in one carrier, and fivefold circuit of the mound, the teocallis was mounted.
 On its top was this stone.
-Around the sides of the teocallis and up its steps they led their victims-men and youth by the thousandsmade them pause before this stone, stretched their chests over it, so that the heart was strained over its edge, cut the flesh over the heart opening to it, plucked the heart forth, laid it reverently before the god, and hurled the body down the sides of the teocallis to the multitude below, who took it up carefully, cooked it, and ate it as a religious banquet.
-The cathedral is better than the teocallis, and the genuflexions and millinery of priests and bishops than the sacrifice of bloody hearts and the sacrament of cannibalism.
+Around the sides of the teocallis and up its steps they led their victims-tren and youth by the thousands-made them pause before this stone, stratched their classic west it, so that the heart was someond over in edge, cut the flesh days the heart opening to it, plecked the bests forth laid is cover any before the god, and hurled the body down the sides of the teocallist to the multitude below, who took it up carefully, cooked it, are no it as a religious banquet.
+The cathedral is better than the true of it, and the genuffexions and millinery of priests and bishops than the exertise of bloody hearts and the sacrament of cannibalism.